Ibadan Lectures on Toric Varieties: Affine Toric Varieties

-\item Let $S$ be a finitely generated subsemigroup of $M$.
-Show that every maximal ideal $\frakm$ of $\C[S]$ restricts to a semigroup homomorphism from $S$ to $\C$, and vice-versa.
+\item Let $S$ be a finitely generated submonoid of $M$.
+Show that every maximal ideal $\frakm$ of $\C[S]$ restricts to a monoid homomorphism from $S$ to $\C$, and vice-versa.
 Hint: use that maximal ideals correspond to algebra maps $\C[S]\to\C$.

-\item For $\calA\subset M$ finite, show that $X_\calA(\R)=\Hom_{sg}(\N\calA,\R)$ and $X_{\calA,\geq}=\Hom_{sg}(\N\calA,\R_\geq)$.
+\item For $\calA\subset M$ finite, show that $X_\calA(\R)=\Hom_{m}(\N\calA,\R)$ and $X_{\calA,\geq}=\Hom_{m}(\N\calA,\R_\geq)$.